Updated: Jun 23

 When an infant becomes dysregulated, they send distress cues through their cries and the parent will provide comfort numerous times in these situations.
 These repetitions of needing help and the parent providing it will comfort the child in knowing that their needs will be met.
 It is because of these moments that a child will learn to self-soothe on their own.
 If a child has not experienced this type of comfort in their infancy, then they may not know how to use self-soothing techniques.
 The play therapist can assist the child and caregiver in creating an environment in which the child feels confident in their ability to soothe themselves if necessary.

 If you or your child could benefit from any of the interventions described in this article we are here to help!
 Mindsight Behavioral Group as therapists who are trained in Play Therapy at each of our offices and we would be glad to talk to you about the services we can offer.
-To schedule an intake appointment please visit our website at mindsightbehavioral.com or call Brittany at 606-401-2966.
+To schedule an intake appointment please visit our website at mindsightbehavioral.com or call 606-401-2966.
 We are Mindsight, and we care about your family!